 Highlights: Several species of moray eels, large soft corals, sea horse, and leopard sharks which often lurk around.

-Location: Located between Similan and Surin Islands (only accessible by a liveaboard)
+Location: Located between Similan and Surin Islands (accessible via Liveaboard of from Khao Lak)

-Highlights: Possibility of seeing whale sharks, manta rays, and eagle rays.
+Highlights: Possibility of seeing whale sharks, manta rays, and eagle rays, and other marine life.

 Location: Similan National Marine Park (Mostly explored on liveaboards)